matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 ## Slides

-The slides are online on this page slide by slide with descriptions and on [noti.st](https://).
+The slides are online on this page slide by slide with descriptions.

 ### Introduction